 ii) Second Trimester Pregnancy Milestones: A Comprehensive Guide

-How You’re Feeling
+How You Are Feeling

 Many of the discomforts you experienced in your second trimester are likely to persist, and you may also find it challenging to breathe and have more frequent trips to the bathroom.
 This is because your growing baby is exerting more pressure on your organs.
-Don’t worry, though; your baby is perfectly fine, and these issues will ease after childbirth.
+Do not worry, though; your baby is perfectly fine, and these issues will ease after childbirth.

 Common Symptoms